hc825b/obliquetree/README.md

   Natively supports categorical columns with minimal preprocessing.
 Only label encoding is required, removing the need for extensive data transformation.

 - **Robust Handling of Missing Values**
   Automatically assigns `NaN` values to the optimal leaf for axis-aligned splits.
-For oblique splits, imputation ensures smooth operation.

 - **Customizable Tree Structures**
-  Flexible API allows users to extend and tailor tree structures to implement specialized variants or novel splitting criteria.
+  The flexible API empowers users to design their own tree architectures easily.

 - **Exact Equivalence with `scikit-learn`**
-  Guarantees results identical to `scikit-learn`'s decision trees when oblique and categorical splitting are disabled, ensuring compatibility for existing workflows.
+  Guarantees results identical to `scikit-learn`'s decision trees when oblique and categorical splitting are disabled.

 - **Optimized Performance**
-  Outperforms `scikit-learn` in terms of speed and efficiency without compromising accuracy:
+  Outperforms `scikit-learn` in terms of speed and efficiency when oblique and categorical splitting are disabled:
   - Up to **40% faster** for datasets with float columns.
   - Up to **300% faster** for datasets with integer columns.